naborlozada/Aaegypti_domestication/README.md

 ##
-## Supplementary Information:
+## Supplementary Data:

-This directory contains the files related to **Supplementary Information** and **Supplementary Data Files** associated to the current submitted manuscript.
+This directory contains the files related to **Supplementary Data Files** associated to the current submitted manuscript.

-* `Supplementary_Information.pdf`: Information merged into a single PDF: Supplementary Information, Supplementary Data 4, and Supplementary Data 6.
-* `Supplementary_Data_Files.zip`: Supplementary Data Files 1-6 in proper format.
+* `Supplementary_Data_Files.zip`: Supplementary Data Files 1-7 in proper format.

+1) Supplementary Data 1: Population information and basic SNP statistics
+2) Supplementary Data 2: new nrEVEs in fasta sequences,
+3) Supplementary Data 3: